aptech/docs/docs/CR-dbQueryGetField.rst

     :param idx_or_name: index or name of the field whose value should be returned.
     :type idx_or_name: scalar or string

 ..
-WARNING:: Using the *name* overload will result in decreased performance.
+WARNING:: Specifying a string name may result in much slower performance than a numeric index.
 Use with caution.

 Remarks